Seoul Trash Guide 2026: Recycling, Food Waste & Trash Rules

 In Seoul, you cannot just use any plastic bag for your trash.
 You must purchase official “Standard Plastic Garbage Bags” (Jongnyangje Bongtu) at nearby convenience stores or supermarkets.
 These bags are color-coded by district (Gu).
 For example, a bag bought in Myeongdong (Jung-gu) cannot be used in Hongdae (Mapo-gu).

-- Food Waste (Usually Orange or Yellow bags): This is the most critical part of the Seoul Trash Guide.
-In 2026, the sensors on disposal bins have become even more advanced, so strict separation is mandatory.
+• Food Waste (Usually Orange or Yellow bags): This is the most critical part of the Seoul Trash Guide.
+In many apartment complexes, food waste is collected using RFID-based systems.

 What many travelers don’t realize is that these bags actually include the “waste processing fee” in their price.
 So, by buying the bag, you are paying for the service to have it taken away.
-If you use a regular grocery bag, the garbage collectors will simply leave it on the street with a red warning sticker, and the CCTV cameras will be used to track you down through your Airbnb host.
+Using the correct trash bag is important because local districts can impose penalties for improper waste disposal.

 This district-based system can be confusing, but it’s the backbone of Korea’s environmental efforts.
 If you want to dive deeper into the official regulations and see how the city is working toward a cleaner future, you can check the official waste management policies on the Seoul Metropolitan Government website.
 Understanding these rules is the first step to being a responsible traveler in Korea.